ROPO analysis: How is an omnichannel marketing analytics useful? Ile de Beaute case study

 The Ile de Beaute team wanted to deeply understand the behavior of their users in terms of their interaction between online and offline stores.
 They wanted to show in numbers that online marketing efforts are not limited to generating revenue from online orders but also affect offline sales (the so-called research online, purchase offline, or ROPO, effect).

-We suggested building a system of omnichannel end-to-end analytics and reports.
+We suggested building a system of omnichannel marketing analytics and reports.

-- The priority for Ile de Beaute, as for many large omnichannel retailers, was to build an effective end-to-end analytics system across all sales channels.
+- The priority for Ile de Beaute, as for many large omnichannel retailers, was to build an effective marketing analytics system across all sales channels.

 - The first problem faced by the Ile de Beaute team in solving this problem was data fragmentation.
 Throughout the company’s existence, a lot of data had been accumulated, and it was stored in various sources and formats, each with its own specific processing method.
 To determine the ROPO effect, a single repository was needed in which all data necessary for analysis could be combined.